-This website, HikingForHer (HFH), has been a labor of love for all of the years of its existence.
+This website, HikingForHer (HFH), has been a labor of love for all of the years of its existence (since 2008).

 Recently I decided to experiment with affiliate fees to pay the escalating costs of hosting fees and enhanced user features such as a private hiker community.

 How does this work?

 Let's say you visit a retailer's store because you clicked on a link associated with hiking gear on one of my pages.

 Based on the trustworthy hiking gear information I've provided, you like what you see.

 This creates a win-win-win scenario, because you have found a great product (Hey!
 I wouldn't send you to anyone but the best!) ...

 In turn, the retailer pays HFH a small commission for connecting a great customer to a great product.

 The retailer pays this, as a “thanks” for making their products more widely discussed in hiking circles such as this website.

-However, you are supporting the HFH website with your purchase, which I deeply appreciate because I can keep sharing detailed information about all-things-hiking!
+With your purchase, you are supporting the HFH website, which I deeply appreciate because I can keep sharing detailed free information about all-things-hiking!

 Rest assured that my reputation for factual, thorough hiking information is my highest priority.

 I am not recommending these retailers for any reason other than I know they'll give you a good user experience on the trail AND they will stand behind their products.

-Because I've used them over the years and decades on the trail, and am satisfied with their products, as well as their customer service.
+Because I've used them over the years and decades on the trail, and am satisfied with their products, as well as their customer service and policies.